superUserT/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 # Doubly linked lists in C

-WOrking with doubly linked lists in C
+Working with doubly linked lists in C